YuyuanBaoEnzoBowen/MEAG/README.md

 # Multi-Expert Anatomy-Guided Negotiation (MEAG) for Object Detection in Fetal Echocardiography

-This repository provides the official project page for:
+Official project page for MEAG.

-**Multi-Expert Anatomy-Guided Negotiation (MEAG) for Object Detection in Fetal Echocardiography**
+**Accepted at the 2026 6th International Conference on Biomedical Engineering (IBIOMED 2026).**

 ## Overview